-American beech (Fagus grandifolia) is a large deciduous tree often 50-70’ tall (maximum 161’) with a spreading, crown and short trunk.
-Leaves are 4” long, pointed, toothed and have many straight parallel veins.
+American beech (Fagus grandifolia) is a large deciduous tree with a spreading, crown and short trunk.
+Leaves are pointed, toothed and have many straight parallel veins.
 In contrast to the European or common beech (Fagus sylvatica),, which has less than 10 pairs of veins, the American beech leaf exhibits 11 to 15 pairs of veins.
 Fall color is golden yellow and often retains pale straw-colored leaves through winter.
 Twigs are slender and zigzag with strikingly slender pointed buds.
 Bark is gray, smooth and often defaced with carvings, but never ridged or scaly.
-Fruit is a 4-part husk with hooked prickles that are ¾” long and open at maturity to reveal 1-3 small nuts.
+Fruit is a 4-part husk with hooked prickles and open at maturity to reveal small nuts.
 The nuts are an important source of food for many forest animals.
 The root system is shallow and extensive, often producing suckers from the spread roots, crowding out nearby trees.
 Beech trees are very shade tolerant and like the sugar maple and hemlock are found in climax forests.
 This tree may live for 300 to 400 years.
 Native to eastern North America and northeastern Mexico, American beech has long been cultivated but is less tolerate of urban settings compared to the European beech.
 The pale beech wood is used to make furniture, particularly chairs.

 Common name: American Beech

-Scientific Name (order and family): Fagus grandifolia Ehrhart (Fagales, Fagaceae)
+Scientific Name (family and order): Fagus grandifolia (Fagaceae, Fagales)